pachadotdev/varsityblues/README.md

 This R package will conduct all the steps required to create a pdf document, including installing LaTeX if needed.

+See https://github.com/pachadotdev/lucida-minion-tex to install a better font for your documents.

 ## Acknowledgements

 This is based on [thesisdown](https://github.com/ismayc/thesisdown),